 - Test after lamination.
 Laminate on reflective surfaces creates glare that disrupts scanning.
 Matte lamination is significantly better for QR codes than gloss.

-Download in SVG or PDF for perfect quality at any print size.
+Download QR codes or barcodes in SVG for perfect quality at any print size.
 Free, no watermark, no sign-up.